RedHatEdge/patterns/patterns/gitops-deploy-apps-on-vm/README.md

-# Using GitOps to Setup Infrastructure and Install Applications on Virtual Machines
+# Automated Creation of Virtual Machines and Application Installation
 This pattern gives a technical look at how the gitops service of an ACP can be used to both provision required infrastructure and configure the automation service to install applications.

 ## Table of Contents